All The Ways Fleas Get Into Jacksonville, FL Homes

 July 20, 2021

 Being outside in nature is how many people relieve stress.
 Some might go for a hike, while others will listen to music on the grass.
-There are lots of things you can do, but you'll have to be prepared to battle bugs.
+You can do lots of things, but you'll have to be prepared to battle bugs.
 Fleas are seemingly all over the place.
 Given how common they are, people tend to underestimate their potential harm.

-These insects bite humans and animals and drink their blood, which may end in the transmission of disease.
+These insects bite humans and animals and drink their blood, which may end in disease transmission.
 Not to mention, their munching will cause itchy and red bumps.
 Fleas can be challenging for Jacksonville, FL homeowners because the critters rapidly procreate.
 Find out how they infiltrate and how Lindsey Pest Services can intervene.

 How Do You Get Fleas?
 What Are the Dangers?

-To reiterate, fleas are hard to manage.
-One reason for this is that the bugs are incredibly small 0.09 of an inch long.
-You can barely see them, even though their compressed figures are a glossy reddish-brown.
-They have a reputation for reaching wide distances, but they don’t have wings.
-Rather, they utilize jumping hind legs to land on an animal’s coat or a human’s clothing.
-Getting inside a home is easy from there.
+Fleas are hard to manage.
+One reason for this is that the bugs are tiny, only 0.09 of an inch long.
+You can barely see them, even though their compressed figures are glossy reddish-brown.
+They have a reputation for reaching vast distances, but they don’t have wings.
+Instead, they utilize jumping hind legs to land on an animal’s coat or a human’s clothing.
+Getting inside a home is accessible from there.
 Afterward, these insects will settle in carpets, fabrics, and pet zones.
 If you don’t have a furry companion, fleas will set their sights on you or a critter outside, like a squirrel or rat.

 - Signs of infestation are:

 - Observing that pets are constantly scratching themselves